How to write a meta description

 8. Avoid duplicate meta description:

 It is essential that each meta descriptions on each page are unique.
-It will make your pages compete with each other
+It will make your pages compete with each other.
+Although the page title differs, all the pages will appear the same due to the same meta description.

 It is better to leave the description blank instead of using duplicate meta descriptions.
-Google will pick a snippet from your page containing the keyword for blank meta description.
+Google will pick a snippet from your page containing the keyword for a blank meta description.

 Similar Posts